WhiteShadow77/Queue-RESTAPI-job-batch-number-guesser/README.md

 ## Queue-RESTAPI-batch-job-number-guesser-several-times
-The application can help you learn how a batch of jobs in  queue works.
+The application can help you feel how a batch of jobs in  queue works.
 Web app runs a queue on server with a batch of jobs.
 Jobs are trying to guess a number by equaling a generated randomly number with a number had input.
 Data to manage a batch has stored in config or can be inputed through a request, there is used RESTAPI.
 Executing